yoni-rapoport/contribute-slides/slides.md

   </span>
 </div>

 <!--
 - Ask audience - Who's working on / contributing to open-source?
-- Let's make this interactive - stop me when you have a question
+  - Who's published his own library to other users?

--->
+- Let's make this interactive - stop me when you have a question -->
 ---